 Wlodarski, R. & Dunbar, R. I. M. (in review).
 Is Love Blind?
 The effects of romantic love on cognition.

-Wlodarski, R. & Dunbar, R. I. M. (in press).
-Attitudes towards the importance of kissing in various romantic partner interactions.
-Archives of Sexual Behaviour
+Wlodarski, R. & Dunbar, R. I. M. (2013).
+Examining the possible functions of kissing in romantic relationships.
+Archives of Sexual Behaviour, 42

-Wlodarski, R. & Dunbar, R. I. M. (in press).
+Wlodarski, R. & Dunbar, R. I. M. (2013).
 Menstrual cycle effects on attitudes towards romantic kissing.
-Human Nature
+Human Nature, 24

 Sanitioso, R. B., & Wlodarski, R. (2004).
 In search of information that confirms a desired self-perception: Motivated processing of social feedback and choice of social interactions.
-Personality & Social Psychology Bulletin
+Personality & Social Psychology Bulletin, 30

 Lonely Planet travel guidebooks to the Philippines, Thailand, Peru, Egypt, The Middle East, India